blankworker1/BYOB/NODE.md

 This is the first draft of a step-by-step blueprint for running a full Umbrel node with Electrs and Tailscale on the Oracle Cloud Free Tier, specifically optimized for Testnet4.
 It's designed to be a zero-cost, secure, and fast way to spin up a personal development environment.

 I've done my best to make it clear and accurate, but I'm sure the collective knowledge here could make it even better.
-If you follow this guide, please share your experience—what worked, what didn't, and any optimizations you discovered.
+If you follow this guide, please share your experience - what worked, what didn't, and any optimizations you discovered.

-Your feedback is invaluable for turning this into a truly community-vetted resource
+Your feedback is invaluable for turning this into a truly community-vetted resource.